facebookresearch/AnimatedDrawings/README.md

 ## Installation
+*This project has been tested with macOS Ventura 13.2.1 and Ubuntu 18.04.
+If you're installing on another operating sytem, you may encounter issues.*

 We *strongly* recommend activating a Python virtual environment prior to installing Animated Drawings.
 Conda's Miniconda is a great choice.
 Follow [these steps](https://conda.io/projects/conda/en/stable/user-guide/install/index.html) to download and install it.
 Then run the following commands: